 - Woleński, J., Köhler, E., 1999, eds., Alfred Tarski and the Vienna Circle.
 Austro-Polish Connections in Logical Empiricism, Dordrecht, Kluwer.

-University of Informatics, Management and Technology
+University of Information Technology, Management and Technology